bepronetwork/bepro-js/README.md

 sudo curl -fsSL get.docker.com -o get-docker.sh && sh get-docker.sh
 ```

-**Notice**:If you already have Docker installed, this script can cause trouble.
+**Notice**: If you already have Docker installed, this script can cause trouble.
 If you installed the current Docker package using this script and are using it again to update Docker.
 Or use official installation instructions: [Mac](https://docs.docker.com/docker-for-mac/install/), [Windows](https://docs.docker.com/docker-for-windows/install/), [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/), [Other](https://docs.docker.com/install/#supported-platforms).

 ##### Docker Compose: